Those Who Cross the Line

 Those Who Cross the Line (Korean: 선을 넘는 녀석들) is a South Korean television entertainment program and televised on MBC.

-Season 1 is shown on every Friday, starting 30 March and ended on 14 September 2018.
+Season 1 was aired every Friday, starting 30 March and ending on 14 September 2018.

-Season 2 is shown on every Saturday, starting 16 February and ended on 23 March 2019.
+Season 2 was aired every Saturday, starting 16 February and ending on 23 March 2019.

-Season 3 is shown on every Sunday, starting 18 August 2019 and ended on 13 December 2020.
+Season 3 was aired every Sunday, starting 18 August 2019 and ending on 13 December 2020.

-Season 4 is shown on every Sunday, starting 25 April 2021 with new master and another guest as X. It was change to Wednesday as of 1 December 2021 and the show ended on 22 December 2021.
+Season 4 was aired every Sunday, starting 25 April 2021 with a new master and another guest as X. It was changed to Wednesday as of 1 December 2021 and the show ended on 22 December 2021.

 Overview

 Season 1

 The program is a 20-episode series program that compares and contrasts different histories, cultures, and arts as if they resemble the two nations facing the border.
 It is a new concept that takes away from everyday life that can only be felt locally to a unique history.
 The program was originally a 16 episodes series but got extended due to its popularity.